Azure/azure-sdk-for-js/sdk/identity/identity/README.md

 ### Currently supported environments

 - [LTS versions of Node.js](https://nodejs.org/about/releases/)
+  - **Note:** If your application runs on Node.js v8 or lower and you cannot upgrade your Node.js version to latest stable version, then pin your `@azure/identity` dependency to version 1.1.0.
 - Latest versions of Safari, Chrome, Edge, and Firefox.
   - Note: Among the different credentials exported in this library, `InteractiveBrowserCredential` is the only one that is supported in the browser.
 - See our [support policy](https://github.com/Azure/azure-sdk-for-js/blob/main/SUPPORT.md) for more details.